ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 ***Note:*** These categories are not rigidly exclusive; they often intersect.
 This delineation aims to clarify and foster specialized approaches while recognizing their collaborative interplay.

 Why split them?
 Forensic science is the foundational cornerstone of our work; digital forensics constructs the investigative structures, and multimedia forensics refines the details within, ensuring clarity and authenticity.
-For example, blood spatter analysis provides one narrative, data recovered from a hard drive reveals another, and identifying tampered multimedia evidence—such as alterations in photographs—falls squarely within the purview of multimedia forensics.
+For example, blood spatter analysis provides one narrative, data recovered from a hard drive reveals another, and identifying tampered multimedia evidence, such as alterations in photographs, falls squarely within the purview of multimedia forensics.

 These definitions provide a framework for understanding how forensic disciplines interact, ensuring specialization and collaboration in addressing increasingly complex challenges.